Subatomic Physics Research Tools and Instruments grants program

 Review procedures

-All applications for SAP-RTI grants are reviewed by the Subatomic Physics Evaluation Section.
-No external input is usually sought, however the Section may request expert input from individual referees, if necessary.
-For SAP-RTI category 3 applications, the Subatomic Physics Evaluation Section may also receive input from an expert ad-hoc committee that would perform an evaluation and review of the application.
-Applicants submitting SAP-RTI category 3 applications may be invited to make a presentation during the Large Project Day held every year by the Section.
+SAP-RTI grant applications are reviewed by the Subatomic Physics Evaluation Section.
+No external input is sought; however, the Section may request expert input from individual reviewers, if necessary.
+For SAP-RTI category 3 applications, the Section may receive input from an expert ad-hoc committee that would perform an evaluation and review of the application.

 Selection criteria